Goal Recitation: Countering Drift in Long Sessions¶

 Strong elicitation reduces drift but does not eliminate it.

 - Post-compaction drift — if the todo file is lost during context compression, recitation cannot help.
-Instruct compaction to preserve it verbatim (LangChain).
+Tell compaction to preserve it verbatim (LangChain).

-- Instruction fade-out — over long-running sessions, agents drift from foundational instructions regardless of recitation (Bui, 2026 §3.2).
+- Instruction fade-out — over long sessions, agents drift from their foundational instructions regardless of recitation (Bui, 2026 §3.2).
 Event-driven system reminders are the complementary defense.

 - Cross-session continuity — recitation is ephemeral.
 For persistence, use trajectory logging via progress files.